 As you hire a crew and dream up your artistic take, be sure that you accomplish everything your client wants.
 Ask questions often.
 Write down all of the notes.

-That way, if things you go wrong, you can always point the client back to the deliverables mentioned.
-And if your client’s happy, there’s a good chance you’ll get recommended.
+That way, if things go wrong, you can always point the client back to the deliverables mentioned.
+And if the client is happy, there’s a good chance you’ll get recommended.

 Once you’ve wrapped up the job and are looking for the next one, be sure to send a thank you note to your clients and freelancers.
 It’s a simple gesture that goes a long way.

 It’s also a great excuse to email past clients to see if they know anyone who needs a producer.